15 Most Venomous Snakes in the World

 In addition, the toxicity of a snake’s venom is measured using the LD50 test in mice (lethal dose 50 percent).

-This test necessitates using other animals, primarily mice, which are injected with a dose of venom from a specific snake
+This test necessitates using other animals, primarily mice, injected with a dose of venom from a specific snake

 Furthermore, the study aims to determine which snake venom may kill half of a species’ population.
 The most venomous snakes have the lowest values.